 A student's choices should be determined by:

-For members of the Grammar community, more detail about each subject is provided on MyGrammar.
-For potential students of Brisbane Grammar who require further detail about these subjects, please access the links to each Academic Department at the left or contact the Director of Enrolments.
+For members of the Grammar community, more detail about each subject is provided on MyClasses.
+For potential students of BGS who require further detail about these subjects, please access the links to each Academic Department at the left or contact the Director of Enrolments.